rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/overview/index.rst

     information, see :ref:`Alert Policies <alert-policies-and-types>`.

 **Alarms and Notifications**
-    When an alarm occurs on a monitored resource, Rackspace Cloud Monitoring sends you a notification so that you can take the appropriate action to either prevent an adverse situation from occurring or rectify a situation that has already occurred.
+    When an alarm occurs on a monitored resource, Rackspace Monitoring sends you a notification so that you can take the appropriate action to either prevent an adverse situation from occurring or rectify a situation that has already occurred.
 These notifications are sent based on the severity of the alert as defined